 3. All entries must be accompanied by a check made out to MDA, Inc. or Maryland Dressage Association, Inc. in the proper amount.
 The check is not to include payment for an additional third ride.
 A copy of a negative Coggins test (dated within one year of the show date), and a properly filled out and signed (parent/Guardian if rider is under 21) entry form must also be included.
 It is the competitors’ responsibility to remain informed through MDA’s Newsline and email blitzes of any new State required certificates/forms/documents for your competition horse.
 If the State imposes new requirements MDA will let you know through the two previous mentioned forms of communication.

-4. To enter a show as a member, the membership form and fees must be received by the Membership Chairman 30 days prior to the closing date.
+4. To enter a show as a member, the membership form and fees must be received by the Membership Chairman prior to the show or entrants may join MDA (payment & completed membership form received by the show secretary) on the day of the show.
 For your scores to be eligible for MDA’s Year End Awards you must be a current member.

 6. Riders may enter the same class twice HOWEVER the second ride will automatically be ridden Hors de Concours H/C.